FireFly Analytics LogoFireFly Analytics

 Embedding Databricks Apps w/o SSO

 A Go-based reverse proxy that enables embedding Databricks Lakehouse Apps (like VS Code and Marimo notebooks) without requiring users to authenticate directly with Databricks.
+Uses a session-cookie architecture — no tokens ever appear in URLs, browser storage, or logs.

 Overview